Trump scrambles to find new social network after Twitter ban, as White House prepares to blast big tech

 For now, the White House is considering an early push as soon as Monday against Twitter and other tech giants, blasting it for having silenced the president’s ability to reach supporters while calling for fresh regulation against Silicon Valley, according to a person familiar with the matter who spoke on the condition of anonymity.
 Trump, who is apoplectic about being banned, plans to spend the final days of his term in office railing against the industry, the person said.

-Yet Trump’s threats also underscore his reliance on the very social-media sites he has long disparaged for perceived political biases.
+Yet Trump’s threats also underscore his reliance on the very social media sites he has long disparaged for perceived political biases.
 On Twitter, the outgoing president frequently leveraged his more than 88 million followers to savage his rivals, boost allies, and sometimes spread falsehoods on a viral scale.

 This vast online reach offered Trump an online megaphone that was unparalleled in American politics.
 But his rhetoric was also vitriolic — the consequences of which turned deadly after a mob of his supporters seized on his baseless tweets about the 2020 election and stormed the U.S. Capitol this week.